TianyuQ/me/content/post/l4dc2025_accpetance/index.md

 ---
-title: '[2024-02] We submitted paper "Dense Dynamics-Aware Reward Synthesis: Integrating Prior Experience with Demonstrations" to ICML 2024.'
+title: '[2024-10] Our paper "Dense Dynamics-Aware Reward Synthesis: Integrating Prior Experience with Demonstrations" has been accpeted to L4DC 2025!'
-date: '2024-02-01'
+date: '2025-02-28'
-summary: ICML24 Submission
+summary: L4DC Acceptance
 ---

-We submitted paper "Dense Dynamics-Aware Reward Synthesis: Integrating Prior Experience with Demonstrations" to ICML 2024.
+Our paper "Dense Dynamics-Aware Reward Synthesis: Integrating Prior Experience with Demonstrations" has been accpeted to L4DC 2025!

 <!-- ```python
 from IPython.core.display import Image